QuantificAid/disaster_response_pipeline/README.md

 Requirements include pandas, nltk, scikit-learn and flask and are fully listed in requirements.txt and disaster_respond_pipeline.yml

 ### Link
-https://github.com/QuantificAid/disaster_response_pipeline (for the review that funnyly could forck the repo but could not find it later ;-)
+https://github.com/QuantificAid/disaster_response_pipeline (for the review that funnily could forck the repo but could not find it later ;-)